dianeooty/pymaceuticals-analysis/README.md

-# matplotlib-challenge
+# pymaceuticals-analysis
-> This is the Module 6 challenge for my Data Analytics and Visualization Boot Camp.
-I was tasked with analyzing the dataset of mice with tumor that were treated with different drug regimens.
+> Using the dataset for a new pharmaceutical company, I was tasked with analyzing the mice with tumor that were treated with different drug regimens.

 ## Table of Contents
 * [General Info](#general-information)